Rabbi Malka creates personalized wedding

 Signing of the Ketubah A Ketubah is a Jewish “wedding contract.”
 In ancient times, a Ketubah was a feminist legally binding document, signed by witnesses, describing a groom’s "acquisition" of his bride.
 It included the amount the groom would have to pay the bride in case of divorce; the original prenuptial.
 Modern liberal Ketubot (plural) are spiritual, egalitarian covenants that honor LGBTQ and interfaith couples.
 Rabbi Malka can help you write your own text to reflect your values and commitments.
 A ketubah confirms your willingness to accept each other and assume obligations to one another.
 She can also help you find something meaningful using different texts.

 Seven Circles Circling is a very old Jewish custom and is usually the first ritual to take place under the huppah.
 While in traditional Jewish weddings the bride circles the groom 7 times, in egalitarian weddings, each person circles their beloved 3 times and then they circle together one time.
-The 7 circles parallels the seven days of creation and evokes a sense of wholeness and completeness.
+The 7 circles parallel the seven days of creation and evokes a sense of wholeness and completeness.
 Circling creates sacred boundaries, recognizing the unique yet shared space that each of us embodies and upholds for the other.
 At a wedding Rabbi Malka officiated in Atlanta, grooms Micah & Jason "circled each other seven times (while Rihanna’s “Love on the Brain” played)."
 Read more about their wedding and take on these traditions here.

 Sheva Brachot (Seven Blessings) During the wedding ceremony, the "Seven Blessings" are a beautiful way for a couple to receive blessings from their community.
 These blessings can be given by seven different people or by one, depending if you have friends or family you would like to incorporate into your ceremony.